Conservation and restoration of clocks and metal objects and artworks.

-Restauratie Atelier Parker provides care and conservation services for all types of metal artworks and objects, dynamic objects, clocks, and scientific instruments.
+Restauratie Atelier Parker provides conservation services for all types of metal artworks and objects, dynamic objects, clocks, and scientific instruments.

 Assessments & Surveys

-I (Meghan Parker) am a metal conservator in private practice in Amsterdam and the owner of Restauratie Atelier Parker.
-I hold a Master of Science and a post-master's diploma in the conservation and restoration of (metal) cultural heritage from the University of Amsterdam.
+I am a metal and clock conservator in private practice in Amsterdam and the owner of Restauratie Atelier Parker.
+I hold a Bachelor of Arts in philosophy and theology from Thomas Aquinas College and a Master of Science and post-master's diploma in the conservation and restoration of (metal) cultural heritage from the University of Amsterdam.
 Originally from Los Angeles, California, I trained as a fine artist and graphic designer before moving to the Netherlands in 2020.
-During my training, I completed conservation internships at the Rijksmuseum, the Rijksmuseum Boerhaave in Leiden, with clock conservator, Bram van Lookeren Campagne and metal conservator, Michiel Langeveld.
-I specialize in the conservation of historic and dynamic metal objects and artworks and am particularly interested in developing ethical conservation approaches for Asian art, clocks, and scientific instruments.
+During my conservation training, I completed internships at the Rijksmuseum, the Rijksmuseum Boerhaave in Leiden, with clock conservator, Bram van Lookeren Campagne and metal conservator, Michiel Langeveld.
+I specialize in the conservation of clocks and historic and dynamic metal objects and artworks.
+I am particularly interested in developing ethical conservation approaches for Asian art, clocks, and scientific instruments.

 Publications & Presentations